01/ 06What you get

 One inbox, real reply.

 If something has gone wrong on our end, email [email protected] first.
 A real human reads that inbox and replies the same business day in most cases, within two business days at the outside.
-The vast majority of disputes are resolved in one email — usually a refund, sometimes a replacement download.
+The vast majority of issues are resolved in one email — usually a corrected page, sometimes a replacement download, sometimes tip support.

 For privacy requests — access, deletion, portability — see the privacy page.
 Same inbox, different subject line.